A Brief History of the Handbag

 Reticule, Amsterdam Museum, CC0, via Wikimedia Commons

 Not only did the bags convey the social status and identity of the wearer, but they also revealed how much freedom one had to move in society.
-The earliest bags were carried exclusively by wealthy men as they were more likely to venture outside of the home.
-As women were at home, there was no need for them to carry bags.
+Wealthy men wore the earliest bags exclusively as they were more likely to venture outside the home.
+As women were at home, they did not need to carry bags.

 By the end of the 19th century, with the introduction of public train travel, women began socialising and travelling across the sea and land more independently.
 The purse became a real symbol of female emancipation.